ResNet - Frequently Asked Questions

 - How do I get on the Internet?

 - If students are connecting to the Internet via a wireless connection, there are no restrictions or authentication measures.
 Simply initiate a web browser.
-If students are connecting via a wired connection in the residence halls, students need launch a web browser and follow the process of installing the Network Access Control (NAC) service their computer.
-(PC NAC Setup Instructions) (Macintosh NAC Setup Instructions)
+If students are connecting via a wired connection in the residence halls, students need launch a web browser and follow the process of installing the Network Access Control (NAC) client to their computer.
+(Cisco NAC Instructions)

 - What is Network Access Control?